john-s4d/LoraRouter/README.md

 The repository explores packet parsing, gateway-facing communication, routing logic, and low-level handling of LoRa network traffic.
 It reflects an effort to better understand and control how messages moved through a LoRa-based system, with the emphasis on infrastructure and protocol behavior rather than end-user applications.

-This repository is incomplete and should be treated as an archival prototype.
-It captures an exploratory attempt to build a custom LoRa routing layer, but it was never developed into a polished or production-ready system.

 ## Concepts explored

 - LoRa and LoRaWAN packet handling